 - Nominated beneficiaries;

 - Superannuation membership, balance and contribution history;

-- Occupation and salary details;
+- Occupation and salary details; and

-We may also hold sensitive health information about you if you have sought insurance cover through us, personally through an insurance company, or lodged a claim for an insurance benefit with us or an insurer.
+We may also collect and hold sensitive health information about you if you have sought insurance cover through us, personally through an insurance company, or lodged a claim for an insurance benefit with us or an insurer.

 4. What are the consequences if you do not provide the information?